edwardcapriolo/nibiru/README.md

 Motivation
 ======

 There has been a recent proliferation in NoSql datastores.
-Many systems evolved around specific use cases.
-Many debates over design elements such as consistency model or implementations of specific features end with assertions that the design choice made is always the best for the user.
+Many systems evolved from specific use cases or a specific industry.
+Often these systems are pitted against each other in apples to orange comparisons.
+Because apples and oranges can not be compared easily the debates typically degrade into a debate over what is the "best" implementation for the "real" users.

-Nibiru takes a different approach by building API's throughout the codebase, not just stable client API.
+Nibiru takes a different approach by building API's throughout the codebase.
+There is no "locked in" implementation that is the "best" rather there is a system in place to provide alternative implementations.
+For example, Nibiru supports a gossiper for cluster discovery and a static provider.
+However this implemenentation is plugable so that an interested user can build a Zookeeper based implementation, an etcd based implementation, or whatever.

-Building around APIs should allow users to swap physical backends or change routing semantics, by choosing between available implementations or designing one.
+Plugability and is the key focus throughout the codebase.
+Nibiru is not even built around a specific data model.
+We already have support for a Column Family data model and a Key Value data model!
+Again Nibiru does not aim to tell you "apples are the best" or "we only support oranges".
+A user should be able to plug together the pieces they desire into the system they want!
+For example if a user wants a fast, in memory, non durable, key value store for one table, and a strongly consistent ColumnFamily store in another table they build that in nibiru.

 Quickstart
 ======